axelerant/Reading-The-Pragmatic-Programmer/Chapter-2.md

    #### Exercise 2
    - What are the differences in orthogonality between object-oriented and functional languages?
 Are these differences inherent in the languages themselves, or just the way people use them?

+   ## Reversibility

+   > Nothing is more dangerous than an idea if it's the only one you have.

+   - Engineers prefer simple, singular solutions to problems.
+   - Management tends to agree with the engineers: singular, easy answers fit nicely on spreadsheets and project plans.
+   - If only the real world would cooperate!
+   - If you rely heavily on some fact, you can almost guarantee that it will change.
+   - There is always more than 1 way to implement anything.
+   - More than 1 vendor who can provide a third party product.
+   - More than 1 solution to any problem.
+   - Unless you accept above, you may be in for an unpleasant surprise.

+   > But you said we'd use database XYZ!
+We are 85% done coding the project, we can't change now!" the programmer protested.
+"Sorry, but your company decided to standardize on database PDO instead-for all projects.
+It's out of my hands.
+We'll just have to recode.
+All of you will be working weekends until further notice."

+   - With every critical decision, the project team commits to a smaller target-a narrower version of reality that has fewer options.
+   - By the time many critical decisions have been made, the target becomes so small that if it moves, or the wind changes direction, or a butterfly in Tokyo flaps its wings, you miss.
+An you may miss by a huge amount.
+   - The problem is that critical decision aren't easily reversible.
+   - E.g. once you decide to use this vendor's database, or that architectural pattern, or a certain deployment model, you are committed to a course of action that cannot be undone, except at great expense.

+   ## So what is reversibility?
+   - Will see in next session :)